Welcome to the Scottish Stroke Care Audit Website

 Annual Scottish Stroke Care Audit National Meeting

-The SSCA National Meeting took place on Tuesday 25th August 2015, at the Royal College of Physicians of Edinburgh to:
+The SSCA National Meeting will take place on Tuesday 23rd August 2016, at the Royal College of Physicians of Edinburgh.